 Format: There will be two 2-hour sessions each day.
-The seminar will include presentations by Professors Ker and Fields and by participants on the readings assigned, followed by seminar-style discussion.
+The seminar will include presentations by Fr.
+Fields and by participants on the readings assigned, followed by seminar-style discussion.

-Location: The seminar will take place at Merton College at the University of Oxford.
-Participants will be provided with lodging and most meals for the duration of the seminar, and a travel stipend of up to $700.
+Location: The seminar will take place at the University of Saint Mary of the Lake.
+Participants will be provided with lodging and meals for the duration of the seminar, and a travel stipend.

 Application Information: This seminar is open to PhD students, post docs, and junior faculty in the humanities and relevant fields.

 Applicants will be required to submit: